FairpoolDEX/contracts/Market-Crash-Insurance.md

 ### Overview

+1. Liquidity providers deposit funds into the contract.
+1. Liquidity providers receive "insurance tokens".
+1. Liquidity providers sell "insurance tokens" to traders.
+1. If the token pair price goes below the guaranteed price: traders can sell by sending the original tokens to the contract (the "insurance tokens" will be burned; traders need to hold "insurance tokens" on the same address as the original tokens).

+### Developer perspective

+The contract needs to be deployed by the developer before it can be used.

 1. Developer deploys a Market Crash Insurance contract.
+1. Developer initializes the Market Crash Insurance  contract:
     1. Developer sets a token pair (used to determine the price).
     1. Developer sets a guaranteed price (if it goes below, traders will be compensated).
     1. Developer sets an expiration date (used to lock liquidity).
-1. Liquidity providers deposit funds into the contract.
-1. Liquidity providers receive "insurance tokens".
-1. Liquidity providers sell "insurance tokens" to traders.
-1. If the token pair price goes below the guaranteed price: traders can sell by sending the original tokens to the contract (the "insurance tokens" will be burned; traders need to hold "insurance tokens" on the same address as the original tokens).

 ### Trader perspective